 UK Spouse Visa

-British citizens and persons with indefinite leave to remain can bring to the UK their spouse, civil partner or durable unmarried partner.
+British citizens and persons with indefinite leave to remain can bring their spouse, civil partner or durable unmarried partner to the UK.

 Below is an overview of the associated requirements and procedures.

 Overview of the requirements for UK spouse visa

 Spouse visa requirements can be summarised as follows: